 Pre-school reading with parents

-BRI will enable you to easily teach your pre-school child to read and there are significant long-term benefits in doing so.
 Studies from all areas of language show that it is easier to learn linguistic patterns early in childhood.

-We now know that parents can raise a child’s level of intelligence substantially by the ways in which they care for him/her during the first six years of life.
+We now know that parents can raise a child’s level of intelligence substantially by the ways in which they care for them during the first six years of life.
 Fast-growing brains need stimulating mental activity and learning to read is one of the most satisfying and worthwhile forms of early learning.

 In the early 1900s Dr Montessori discovered that pre-school children could learn to read and enjoy the process immensely.
 Since that time, numerous research studies carried out on early reading have documented its long-term benefits for children.